You're On A Roll!!!

 But they don't get it.
 That doesn’t fix the emotional weight you carry while you're trying to get something done.

-And when everything you try to work on comes with a side of guilt, your brain starts dreading the entire process.
+And when everything you "try" to work on comes with a side of guilt because you're neglecting something else, your brain starts dreading the entire process.
 So you escape.
 Into social media.
 Into YouTube...

 ...Into avoidance.